nathanmcmillan/hymn-lang/README.md

 1. Refactor string related handling to reduce copying
    - HymnString and HymnObjectString are separate objects
    - Can HymnObjectString have it's own `char*`?
+1. Optimize string handling to skip interning for special cases
 1. Insert into table collision linked lists using sorted order, so subsequent operations can be quicker
 1. A failed malloc, calloc, realloc should return a compile or runtime error if possible